Christmas Getaway to Windsor Essex

 Kimberly Erin Davies, Walkaboot Travel | December 7th, 2018

 What a fun way to kick off the season!
-The lovely folks at the Iron Kettle Bed and Breakfast in Comber, Ontario put together a serious Christmas Tree Lighting bash.
-Driving through the quiet streets of sleepy Comber I had no idea what to expect when I came upon crowds of people dispersed throughout the property of this quiet bed and breakfast…it was like the whole town showed up!
+The lovely folks at the Iron Kettle Bread Boutique in Comber, Ontario put together a serious Christmas Tree Lighting bash.
+Driving through the quiet streets of sleepy Comber I had no idea what to expect when I came upon crowds of people dispersed throughout the property…it was like the whole town showed up!
 The house was open for everyone to enjoy, to see how it was laid out and how it has been restored.
 This was a true open house.

 The Christmas tree lighting happened after one or two countdowns and the town erupted with cheers!
 If this doesn’t get you in the spirit of the holidays, I don’t know what will.
 The Iron Kettle Bed & Breakfast is the perfect place to spend Christmas in Ontario.

 Visiting the beautiful and historically relevant Willistead Manor, once owned by Hiram Walker’s son Edward Chandler Walker, is one of the best things to do in Windsor Ontario.
 The estate has been done up for the holidays in great detail.
 In such an affluent, uniquely designed house, there is no doubt that its Christmas decorations should be as decadent as the house itself.
 Put on by ‘the Friends of Willistead Manor’, preservationists and volunteers, the home is carefully curated and decorated for the holidays by interior designers and design classes from St. Clair College.
 With each room showcasing a specific theme, the house becomes the definition of coziness in the winter.
 A delight to explore.

 Holiday House Tours in Amherstburg